nadinekuo/www/about/releases/ET_2020_05_announcement.md

     - cross compiling support in Cactus has been improved
     - Cactus now supports building on Raspberry Pi out of the box
 * more thorn documentation available online
-* machine defintion files were updated
+* machine definition files were updated

 ## How to upgrade from Mayer (ET_2019_10)